When you are working on a simple program with only one or two source files, typing in

 depend: cc -E -MM *.c > .depend

-and run make depend
+and run make depend, the file

-will appear with a list of
+.depend will appear with a list of

 object-files, C-files and the include-files: